 - Tarsal Tunnel Syndrome

-Going Barefoot is the Best Way to Improve Your Forefoot Running Technique
+Why Running Barefoot is the Fastest Way to Learn Forefoot Running

 Runners seem to be more responsive in adopting the proper forefoot strike landing if they run barefoot as the direct contact of the bare foot with the ground seems to be the most novel stimulus that helps the runner avoid initial strike on the heel.